Act

 Use institutional power where it actually counts.

 • Audit pay bands, promotion pipelines, and discretionary bonuses rather than assuming equal-pay rules solve the gap on their own.
+Formal equal-pay policies are necessary but not sufficient - actual pay equity requires examining where disparities exist in practice and addressing them directly.

 • Publish salary ranges and review care-related penalties in policy design, especially where senior roles are treated as inflexible by default.
+When salary information is transparent and workplace structures accommodate care responsibilities, it becomes harder for unconscious biases to dictate who advances and who does not.

 • Pair your internal audit with targets, public reporting, and a clear timeline so accountability is visible.
+What gets measured gets managed - public commitment to specific goals creates the pressure needed to drive actual change rather than symbolic gestures.

 Supporting research: BCEC and WGEA Gender Equity Insights 2025